Core Principal Investigators

 Hirokazu Yoshikawa is the Courtney Sale Ross University Professor of Globalization and Education and co-director of the Global TIES for Children center at New York University.
 A community and developmental psychologist, he studies the effects of public policies and programs related to immigration, early childhood, and poverty reduction on children’s development in the United States and in low- and middle-income countries.
 Dr. Yoshikawa serves on the Russell Sage Foundation board of trustees and on the advisory boards of the Open Society Foundations Early Childhood Program and the UNESCO Global Education Monitoring Report.

 Qualitative Sub-Study Principal Investigator

-Sarah Halpern-Meekin, PhD, is an Associate Professor in the School of Human Ecology and the La Follette School of Public Affairs at the University of Wisconsin-Madison.
+Sarah Halpern-Meekin, PhD, is a Full Professor in the School of Human Ecology and the La Follette School of Public Affairs at the University of Wisconsin-Madison.
 Her research focuses on the role of instability in family relationships and finances and on the ways public policy may affect these experiences.